-Loden has the right to enforcement of this statutory command.
+Mr. Jordan has the right to enforcement of this statutory command.
 Rowland v.
 State, 98 So.
 3d 1032, 1036 (Miss.
-2012) ("the State is without authority or right to impose a sentence illegally or without due process"); Ivy v.
+2012), overruled on other grounds by Carson v.
+State, 212 So.3d 22 (Miss.
+2016) ("the State is without authority or right to impose a sentence illegally or without due process"); Ivy v.
 State, 731 So.2d 601, 603 (Miss.
-1999) (same).
-The claims raised in this petition implicate "fundamental rights" - particularly the right not to be punished except in accordance with the authority granted to the Department of Corrections by the Legislature.
+1999) ("errors affecting fundamental constitutional rights, such as the right to a legal sentence, may be exempted from procedural bars which would otherwise prevent their consideration").
+The claim raised in this petition implicate "fundamental rights" - particularly the right not to be punished except in accordance with the authority granted to the Department of Corrections by the Legislature.
 Id.